-If a Forward Document is terminated, the applicable ETF may either pursue the same or other alternative investment strategies with a Counterparty, or make direct investments in the Underlying Index or securities (subject to regulatory approval, if necessary, and the ability of the Manager to implement reasonable commercial arrangements at its discretion) that provide a similar investment return to investing in the Underlying Index.
-There is no assurance that an ETF will be able to replace a Forward Document if the Forward Document is terminated.
+If a Forward Document is terminated or the Manager chooses to use alternate means to obtain exposure to the applicable Index, the applicable ETF may either pursue the same or other alternative investment strategies with the same Counterparty or different Counterparties (potentially including another ETF which has an offsetting investment strategy), or make direct or indirect investments in the Underlying Index or securities (subject to regulatory approval, if necessary, and the ability of the Manager to implement reasonable commercial arrangements at its discretion) that provide a similar investment return to investing in or obtaining long or short leverage exposure to the Underlying

+Index.
+There is no assurance that an ETF will be able to replace a Forward Document if a Forward Document is terminated.